Inviting team members

 What the recipient sees

-The recipient receives an email with a link that points back to the dashboard's invite-acceptance flow.
-Once they accept, they appear in the Members list with the role you selected, the invite is removed from Pending Invitations, and they can sign in.
+The recipient receives an email with a link to the dashboard's invite-acceptance flow.
+They open the link, accept the Terms of Service and Privacy Policy, set a password (or continue with Microsoft SSO if your org has it enabled), and verify a one-time code emailed to the same address before the invite completes.
+Once accepted, they appear in the Members list with the role you selected, the invite is removed from Pending Invitations, and they can sign in.